History of the General Stannard House

 The General Stannard House is a nationally important resource tied to the American Civil War.
 To a man who changed the course of American history, a lack of action would be more challenging to absorb, we suspect, than is the challenge confronted by the stakeholders working to preserve this piece of history.

 General George Stannard owned this house and worked here.
 He lost his right arm in the Battle of Fort Harrison in 1864.
 He resigned from the Army in 1866 and purchased this farm in Milton, Vermont.
 He built a barn that could be run by a one-armed man.
 In the 1870 census, Stannard's primary residence is listed as Burlington, at which he shared time with this house and farm until he sold it in 1872.
 He eventually moved to Washington, DC.
-The Raymond Sanderson family owned and farmed the land until 1988, when the Greater Burlington Industrial Corporation bought the land for further development.
+The Raymond Sanderson family owned and farmed the land until 1988, when the Greater Burlington Industrial Corporation (GBIC) bought the land for further development.
 The State of Vermont designated the site on its Historic Register in April 1980.
-The barns were burned as a training exercise for the Milton Fire Department.
-Various ideas for use of the home were floated.
-They included full restoration for historical education and honors, new site of the Milton Historical Museum, or razing the structure to build new businesses.
+The barns were burned as a training exercise for the Milton Fire Department in 1989.
+Various ideas for use of the home were floated, including full restoration for historical education and honors, a new site of the Milton Historical Museum in the 1990s, or razing the structure to build new businesses.
 Nothing could be changed without numerous proper permits and State approvals.

 Still, local interest continued.
 Two different restoration cost appraisals were done over a ten-year period, ranging from $200,000 to $500,000, depending on the degree of restoration.
 At Milton's Civil War Soldiers’ Monument Rededication in 2004, historian author and keynote speaker Howard Coffin emphasized the home’s historical significance and said